 - Private landholders

 - Councils

 - Non-government organisations

 - Forestry SA

-- Department of Planning, Transport and Infrastructure
+- SA Department of Planning, Transport and Infrastructure

-- SA Department for Environment, Water and Natural Resources
+- SA Department for Environment and Water

-Management activities include the protection of the EPBC-listed Fleurieu Swamps, the Mount Lofty Ranges southern emu wren population and habitat, and various permanent pools and springs throughout the region that provide critical refuges over the summer months for water-dependent species.
+Management activities include the protection of species and habitat listed under the Environment Protection and Biodiversity and Conservation Act 1999 (EPBC-listed) including Fleurieu Swamps, the Mount Lofty Ranges southern emu wren population and habitat, and various permanent pools and springs throughout the region that provide critical refuges over the summer months for water-dependent species.

-Water users undertaking flood irrigation play an important role in supporting the red gum swamps on the Angas and Bremer Plains, with the associated water diversion for flood irrigation being the primary mechanism by which the red gum swamps receive water (South Australian Murray-Darling Basin Natural Resources Management Board, 2013b).
+Water users undertaking flood irrigation play an important role in supporting the red gum swamps on the Angas and Bremer Plains, with the associated water diversion for flood irrigation being the primary mechanism by which the red gum swamps receive water (South Australian Murray-Darling Basin Natural Resources Management Board, 2019b).